 Upon your invoice being settled and both you and the dog happy together, any certified pedigrees, microchip transfer documentation, medical history, certificates, genetics and bloodwork (if available) will all be transferred to you as the remainder of your rehoming package.

-Current available dogs for rehoming will be listed below.
+Current available dogs (or lesson horses) for rehoming will be listed below.